This example builds a machine learning model to classify size measurements for adult foraging penguins near Palmer Station, Antarctica.

 The next step is to set a neural network as the classification function.
 Usually, the neural network is composed of:

-The scaling layer contains the inputs scaled from the data file and the method for doing so.
+The scaling layer contains the inputs scaled from the data file and the method used for scaling.
 Here, the method selected is the minimum-maximum.
 As we use ten input variables, the scaling layer has ten inputs.

 The following figure represents the neural network: